Data in Public Relations – Telling a Numbers-Backed Story

 “There’s never been so much content and data available for PR professionals as there is today, but the mass quantity of information can be daunting.
 Yet buried in all this content is information that can provide real insight for PR professionals.”

-March PR Managing Director, Martin Jones via Holmes Report
+– Martin Jones, Managing Director, March PR, via Holmes Report

 Next Steps